Optimize long tasks

 }

-The saveSettings function shown in Chrome's performance profiler.
-While the top-level function calls five other functions, all the work takes place in one long task that blocks the main thread.
+The saveSettings function as depicted in Chrome's performance profiler.
+While the top-level function calls five other functions, all the work takes place in one long task that makes it so the user-visible result of running the function is not visible until all are complete.

 A single function saveSettings() that calls five functions.
-The work is run as part of one long monolithic task.
+The work is run as part of one long monolithic task, blocking any visual response until all five functions are complete.

 Manually defer code execution